Identify Issues for Advocacy

 - Be Consistent with Your Values and Vision.
 Does this issue fit with the values and vision of your food council?
 This is incredibly important.
 Do not get sidetracked by issues that do not fit in with your food council or group’s overall mission or goals.

 Click here for the complete Midwest Academy checklist of criteria for choosing issues.
-This sheet can help you to compare three issues.
+This sheet is helpful to compare three advocacy issues.

-Your group will identify than one food system related policy or planning issue to work on, so your next step will be to prioritize which issues to work on first.
-Prioritizing your issues will help your food council to figure out where and when to strategically put energy into advocacy efforts.
+Your food council will likely identify more than one food system related policy or planning issue, so your next step will be to prioritize which issues to work on first.
+Prioritizing your issues will help your group to figure out where and when to strategically put energy into advocacy efforts.